Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Agustus 2025 01.44.14 UTC
+- WIB: Kamis, 7 Agustus 2025 02.27.07 UTC
-- WITA: Kamis, 7 Agustus 2025 02.44.14 UTC
+- WITA: Kamis, 7 Agustus 2025 03.27.07 UTC
-- WIT: Kamis, 7 Agustus 2025 03.44.14 UTC
+- WIT: Kamis, 7 Agustus 2025 04.27.07 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success